MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 ```
 ## Handling App Activation by Phone Service (Surprise Calls)
-Your app must also handle being activated directly by the phone service, in the event a call is placed or an active call is discovered through a previously registered PhoneLineTransportDevice.
+Your app must also handle being activated directly by the phone service, in the event a call is placed or an active call is discovered through a previously registered `PhoneLineTransportDevice`.
 This can occur if:

 - The user’s phone is connected via Bluetooth, and they place an outgoing call vi the phone, rather than the app.
 - A user’s phone has become disconnected, and Bluetooth reconnects while there is an ongoing call on the phone.

 In these cases, the app will be activated with [ActivationKind.PhoneCallActivation](https://docs.microsoft.com/uwp/api/windows.applicationmodel.activation.activationkind?view=winrt-22000), and the [PhoneCallActivatedEventArgs](https://docs.microsoft.com/uwp/api/windows.applicationmodel.activation.phonecallactivatedeventargs?view=winrt-22000) will contain the LineId for the PhoneLine that the call is on.
-Your app should then retrieve the PhoneLine via PhoneLine.FromIdAsync(), passing the LineId, and get the outgoing call(s) on the line with PhoneLine.GetAllActivePhoneCallsAsync().
+Your app should then retrieve the PhoneLine via `PhoneLine.FromIdAsync()`, passing the `LineId`, and get the outgoing call(s) on the line with `PhoneLine.GetAllActivePhoneCallsAsync()`.
 The appropriate UI for an incoming or ongoing call should then be displayed.

 ```csharp
 protected override async void OnActivated(IActivatedEventArgs args)